jacebenson/cedar/docs/docs/tutorial/chapter4/authentication.md

 - [Supabase](https://supabase.io/docs/guides/auth)
 - [SuperTokens](https://supertokens.com)

-As for our blog, we're going to use self-hosted authentication (named _dbAuth_ in Redwood) since it's the simplest to get started with and doesn't involve any third party signups.
+As for our blog, we're going to use self-hosted authentication (named _dbAuth_ in Cedar) since it's the simplest to get started with and doesn't involve any third party signups.

 :::info Authentication vs. Authorization